pthiruna/wordle/README.md

 ```

 ### To Quit
-Type the word `quite` to end the game.
+Type the word `quit` to end the game.